Problems passing urine

 Boys with PUV may be more likely to get urinary tract infections (UTIs) – when bacteria (germs) get into the urine and cause an infection, usually in the bladder.
 Babies and children with UTIs may become irritable, have a fever, have pain on weeing, feel sick or be sick, or have diarrhoea.

 Occasionally the bacteria that cause UTI travel all the way up to the kidneys, where they cause a more serious infection and illness – this is called pyelonephritis.
-If not treated, this can cause damage to the kidneys.
+Without treatment, this can cause damage to the kidneys.

 UTIs are treated with medicines called antibiotics, which kill the germs.
 Some boys with PUV get UTIs that keep coming back, even after treatment – these are called recurrent UTIs.

-If you think your child has a UTI, seek medical advice.
+Seek medical advice if you think your child has a UTI.

 Infection in the blood